isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 			<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Received a negative PCR test result for the test taken before the end of the SHN.</li>
 </ol>

-<p style="line-height:1.35;">The transport arrangements stated at <a href="#stage3d">Stage 3D</a> will apply for scenarios (a) and (b), above.
+<p style="line-height:1.35; font-size:18px;">The transport arrangements stated at <a href="#stage3d">Stage 3D</a> will apply for scenarios (a) and (b), above.
 Travellers requiring essentials during the SHN period may opt for home delivery service or enlist the help of others.
 When collecting these items, avoid collecting them personally.
 For other SHN-related need, you may reach the SafeTravel Helpline at 6812 5555 (call charges apply) for assistance.</p>

 <div style="padding-left: 5px; padding-bottom: 20px; padding-top:15px; line-height:1.35; border-style: solid; border-width: 1px; margin-bottom:20px;">
-	<p style="margin-top:0px; margin-bottom:20px; line-height:1.35; color:red;"><b>Anti-Scam Advisory</b></p>
+	<p style="margin-top:0px; margin-bottom:20px; line-height:1.35; color:red; font-size:18px;"><b>Anti-Scam Advisory</b></p>
-<p style="margin-top:0px; margin-bottom:10px; line-height:1.35">All in-person or phone/video compliance checks are conducted by the Immigration & Checkpoints Authority (ICA), Ministry of Manpower (MOM) or the Ministry of Education (MOE).
+<p style="margin-top:0px; margin-bottom:10px; line-height:1.35; font-size:18px;">All in-person or phone/video compliance checks are conducted by the Immigration & Checkpoints Authority (ICA), Ministry of Manpower (MOM) or the Ministry of Education (MOE).
 Authorised officers conducting house visits will produce their warrant cards or authorisation letters as proof of identify.
 For phone/video compliance checks, travellers will only be asked for the last four digits of their Identity Card or Travel Document for identity verification.
 Any request for payment or credit card details made over phone may be a scam.
 If you suspect you have received a scam call, please contact the Police hotline at 1800-255-0000.</p>
 </div>
 </div>

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;">&#9744;  <i><b>B) End-of-SHN COVID-19 Test</b></i></div>

-<div style="padding:10px 10px 10px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;"><p style="line-height:1.35;">Travellers will be scheduled to take a mandatory COVID-19 Polymerase Chain Reaction (“PCR test”) before the end of their SHN.
+<div style="padding:10px 10px 10px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;"><p style="line-height:1.35; font-size:18px;">Travellers will be scheduled to take a mandatory COVID-19 Polymerase Chain Reaction (“PCR test”) before the end of their SHN.
 Payment for the test (S$125/test, including GST) for travellers who are not a Singapore Citizen (SC) or Singapore Permanent Resident (PR) is already collected during entry approval (see Stage 1A).
 For SC/PRs, the test payment details will be communicated separately after arrival in Singapore.</p>

-<p style="line-height:1.35;">Travellers who do not receive their test appointment details a day before the end of their SHN should seek for assistance using <a href="https://go.gov.sg/sto-enquiry" target="_blank">this form</a>.
+<p style="line-height:1.35; font-size:18px;">Travellers who do not receive their test appointment details a day before the end of their SHN should seek for assistance using <a href="https://go.gov.sg/sto-enquiry" target="_blank">this form</a>.
 Travellers who are unwell on the day of the test should remain in their accommodation and <a href="https://go.gov.sg/tc" target="_blank">alert the relevant agencies</a>.</p>
 </div>